balanyonok/modestio/README.md

 * First option is to run both postgres image and Django image as containers manually.

-Run a postgres image as a container first (from root directory) using the command:
+Run a postgres image as a container first (from project's root directory) using the command:

 ```
 docker run --name modestio-postgres --network modestio-network \